RikasRM/Infora-tech/README.md

 - Adding analytics tracking
 - Setting up proper hosting and domain

-The current implementation closely matches the original design and functionality of the App Dev Sri Lanka website.
+The current implementation closely matches the original design and functionality of the Infora Tech website.